 - Hotel services, such as room service or laundry service.

-- Tips and gratuities during your * 4 Days Desert tour from Marrakech.
+- Tips and gratuities during this 4 days desert tour from Marrakech.

 - Personal expenses.